Going for the One: Artwork and design

-Release
+Release and commercial reception

-Going for the One was released in the US on 12 July 1977 and in the UK on 15 July 1977, available on LP, audio cassette, and 8-track tape.
-Its release was delayed after various problems were encountered with the pressing.
-It became a commercial success for the band, reaching number one on the UK Albums Chart, their second album to do so following Tales from Topographic Oceans, for two weeks in August 1977 and peaking at number 8 on the US Billboard 200.
-Elsewhere, the album went to number 7 in Norway.
-It was certified gold by the Recording Industry Association of America (RIAA) on 2 August 1977 for selling over 500,000 copies in the US.
-In the UK, the album reached silver certification by the British Phonographic Industry (BPI) on 19 September 1977, signifying 60,000 copies sold and sales worth over £150,000.
+Going for the One was released in the United States on 12 July 1977 and in the United Kingdom on 15 July 1977, available on LP, audio cassette, and 8-track tape.
+The commercial release of the album had been temporarily delayed due to various structural problems encountered during the vinyl pressing phase.
+Despite the delay, the record became a major commercial success for the band, reaching number one on the UK Albums Chart—marking their second album to top the chart following Tales from Topographic Oceans—where it remained for two weeks in August 1977.
+It also peaked at number eight on the US Billboard 200.

+Internationally, the album achieved strong chart placements across Europe, including peaking at number seven on the Norwegian charts and reaching the top ten in Germany, France, Sweden, and the Netherlands.
+The album was certified gold by the Recording Industry Association of America (RIAA) on 2 August 1977 for sales exceeding 500,000 copies in the United States.
+In the United Kingdom, the album initially earned a silver certification from the British Phonographic Industry (BPI) on 19 September 1977 before eventually achieving a gold certification milestone.

-The album spawned two singles, both released in 1977.
-"Wonderous Stories" was released with "Parallels" as the B-side which peaked at number 7 in the UK singles chart.
-To help promote the song, Yes filmed their first music video for the song which received airplay on the BBC television music show Top of the Pops.
-It remains the band's highest-charting single in the country.
-The second, "Going for the One" with an edited version of "Awaken Pt.
-1" on the B-side, reached number 24 in the UK.
+To promote the record, two singles were pulled from the track listing in 1977.
+The lead single, "Wonderous Stories", was backed with "Parallels" as the B-side.
+The single peaked at number seven on the UK Singles Chart, supported by the band's first official promotional music video, which received television broadcast rotation on the BBC's music show Top of the Pops.
+The track remains the highest-charting single of the band's career in the United Kingdom.
+The second single, "Going for the One", featured an edited version of "Awaken Pt.
+1" on the B-side, and reached number 24 on the UK charts.